PurpleI2P/i2pd-tools/README.md

 ### keyinfo

-Prints information about an i2p keys
+Prints information about an I2P private key

 #### Usage